 - Is there an event for admitted Scholars?

 There is not currently a separate application for the program.
 All applicants to Northeastern University are considered for the program.
 The decisions regarding selection are made by University Admissions.
-Prospective Scholars can apply through Early Action or our Regular Decision processes.
+Prospective Scholars can apply through the Early Decision, Early Action, or Regular Decision processes.

 Is there a minimum GPA to maintain the University Scholarship?